 A bit more about our team who have been working together on Fun Palaces since 2013

 Fun Palaces Co-Director Stella Duffy has worked in theatre for 35 years as a actor, director, playwright, improviser, deviser and workshop leader.
-She is an award-winning writer with over sixty short stories, eleven plays (written and devised), and fifteen novels published in sixteen languages.
-Stella regularly writes and campaigns about the arts, women’s and LGBT issues, and increasingly writes and speaks about Fun Palaces and the campaign for grassroots culture for all.
+She is an award-winning writer with over seventy short stories, fourteen plays (written and devised), and sixteen novels published in fifteen languages.
+Stella regularly writes and campaigns about the arts, women’s and LGBT issues, and increasingly writes and speaks about Fun Palaces and the campaign for community-led culture.
 She is an Associate Artist with Improbable.
 In 2016 she was awarded the OBE for Services to the Arts.

 Fun Palaces Co-Director Sarah-Jane Rawlings’ work includes Meet Me at the Albany, a pioneering Creative Ageing initiative at the Albany, Deptford, in partnership with Entelechy Arts and Lewisham Council and a research project for the Lyric Hammersmith on data capture.
 She produced Storm at the Lyric Hammersmith, (with Graeae and Push), a festival of training and participation for disabled, Deaf, and BME artists; designed and managed a series of networking events for Deaf and disabled artists, and spent time with Lisa Hammond and Rachel Spence developing their first show, No Idea.
 Sarah-Jane was General Manager at Improbable from 2007 – 2013.
 She also worked as a Theatre Officer at ACE London, with a responsibility for contemporary performance, at the Lyric Hammersmith and Royal Exchange Theatre, Manchester, managing their Education Programmes.